IRS 990 Data Schema Mapping

 def normalize_payload(raw: Dict[str, Any], trace_id: str) -> Dict[str, Any]:

-"""Normalize raw parsed 990 dictionary into canonical structure."""
+"""Normalize a raw parsed 990 dictionary into the canonical structure.

 canonical: Dict[str, Any] = {}